 Describe the basics of interpreting an endovaginal ultrasound by an interprofessional team.

-Transvaginal ultrasound imaging of the female pelvic organs is unique in its ability to closely visualize the organs that would otherwise be difficult to see on transabdominal ultrasound.
+Transvaginal ultrasound imaging is unique in its ability to closely visualize the female reproductive organs that would otherwise be difficult to see on transabdominal ultrasound.
 Additionally, unlike computer tomography (CT), this is a more up-close imaging modality without the utilization of ionizing radiation.
 There are many indications for this, both diagnostic and interventional.
 An ultrasound technician first conducts a transabdominal scan for a thorough exam and follows it with a transvaginal ultrasonographic exam.
 Images are uploaded to a picture archiving and communication system or PACS system for the radiologist to interpret.

-Adnexal/ovarian masses and cysts, endometrial pathologies, fibroids, pregnancy (ectopic and intrauterine) as well as evaluation of developmental anomalies are a non-exhaustive list of indications that are ideally evaluated with ultrasound.
+Adnexal/ovarian masses and cysts, endometrial pathologies, fibroids, and pregnancy (ectopic and intrauterine), as well as evaluation of developmental anomalies, are a non-exhaustive list of indications that are commonly evaluated with this imaging modality.

 Anatomy and Physiology